jkpld/SALR_Clustering/docs/pages/data-documentation.md

-# Data Description
+---
+layout: documentation
+sidebar: left
+title:  "Data documentation"
+subheadline:  "How is the data stored?"
-This document provides a description of the data files included as well as the format of the truth data provided.
+teaser: "This page provides a description of the data files included as well as the format of the truth data provided."
+categories:
+    - information
+tags:
+    - documentation
+permalink: /data-documentation/
+header:
+    image_fullwidth: syd-wachs-120737sm.jpg
+---

+_The data files discussed here can be found in the [example data](https://github.com/jkpld/SALR_Clustering/tree/master/exampleImages) folder of the [GitHub repository](https://github.com/jkpld/SALR_Clustering), or in the **Supplemental Data** of the manuscript[^1]._

 ## Images
 The images provided with this work are composite images formed by combining many nuclei clumps from a full-slide image.
 The image names follow the following convention